Azure/azure-sdk-for-java/sdk/jdbc/azure-identity-providers-jdbc-mysql/README.md

 ### Customize Credential

-By default, the JDBC authentication plugin will authenticate with built-in credentials, but users can also authenticate with their customized credentials by providing customized TokenCredentialProvider.
+By default, the JDBC authentication plugin will authenticate with built-in credentials, but users can also authenticate with their credentials by providing customized TokenCredentialProvider.

 #### Customize CredentialProvider